How important is timing entry into the market when investing your money?

 Guillermo tries to predict when his chosen funds are at their lowest, to maximize his return.
 He aims to time his entry to the market on a dip.
 His goal is to buy shares at the lowest cost so he can hold more units.
 Guillermo invests $2,600.
 This enables him to purchase 60 units of ABC at $43.33 per unit.

 It’s tempting to believe that timing the market is the best way to invest your money.
-In hindsight it looks easy.
+In hindsight, it looks easy.
 But this technique comes with a big risk, namely missing out on the best days of the market.
-It can also be time-consuming and stressful to do all the research and take the time to plan that investment.
+It can also be time-consuming and stressful to research and take the time to plan that investment.

 This disadvantage may be countered using the dollar-cost averaging approach, which allows you to stay invested in the markets at all times.
 The important thing is to consider your investment time horizon, financial objectives, and risk profile.
 That’s where an advisor can help you to find the best solution for your unique needs.